Translate this page

 You will be provided with pain medication for moderate or strong pain.

-Follow the directions on the packaging and do not take more than instructed.
+Follow the instructions given by your doctor, and do not take more than the recommended dose.

 After your medical abortion